 Chapter 51—Philomena Tries the Tire Swing

 Philomena Hobart looked out the window at the child in the tire swing.
-Elliot had set up the tire swing for Ian Emory.
+Elliot had set up the tire swing for Ian Emory as Old Doxology had made one for Lucy, a memento of hopes lost—rope frayed, tire cracked from fifty years in the weather.
 “Child, child.
 Come in the house.
 You will hurt yourself.”
 Philomena pressed her body against the sink and tried to open the window.
 It would not budge.

 When have I last opened this kitchen window?
 Never.
 The window was new with double-glazing.
 Lucy had replaced the old kitchen window after he shattered the glass dynamiting stumps.
 Oh God... twenty years ago.
 New enough to remember.
 Long enough for the sashing to warp.
 Had Lucy told her to get it painted?

 As she strained to lift the window Philomena felt a tear begin.
 It trickled down her nose to hang at the cleft of her chin where it trembled, uncertain whether to fall and end it all with a small splat in the sink.
 She pounded against the sash with a balled fist.
 “Ouch.”
 The child held the old tire clamped in his jaws.
 He was teething.
 Philomena relaxed, slumped against the kitchen cabinetry.

 The experience of child-rearing was new to Philomena Hobart.
 Wait; there was that child who told her he had died in Vietnam, Ian Emory.
 Her baby.
 “My baby.”
 Hers and Elliot’s.
 Elliot had planted not a tire swing, but a line of trees—the Fairy Forest.
 Hackmatack, tall, lacy tamarack—a full sixty feet in height by the time Lucy came to chop them down for firewood.
 He brought Donnie LaViolette, a hired man, to do the heavy lifting.
 “Hiya, Miss Philly,” said Donnie.